 Most AllWinner boot roms detect when a uboot pin is connected to ground.
 This forces the devices into FEL mode to support flashing.
 On the C.H.I.P., a physical paperclip can be used to short the uboot/FEL pin.

-A paperclip is used to turn on write-mode
+A paperclip or jumper wire is used to turn on write-mode